Invariant connections and PBW theorem for Lie groupoid pairs: Global Atiyah class

 \begin{proof}[Proof of Theorem \ref{thm:Morita-equivalence}] We start with the first item.
-It is easy to check that the functor $\underline{Q}$ is compatible with duality and tensor products.
-This implies that there are natural isomorphisms
+It is easy to check that the functor $\amod{Q}$ is compatible with duality and tensor products.
+Hence, Item \ref{thm:Morita-equivalence-1} follows from Lemma \ref{lem:LsurA}.